-Freddie Mac: Building Starts Now: New Technical Specifications for Investor Reporting
+Freddie Mac: Building Continues: Additional Investor Reporting Technical Specifications

 Investor Update

-• Analyze today’s technical specifications [pdf] to see how they’ll impact processes and procedures throughout your organization.
-We suggest you also discuss them with any vendors who support your investor reporting functions, and make sure to allocate sufficient resources towards development work in 2017 and 2018.
+• Analyze the technical specifications [pdf] to see how they’ll impact processes and procedures throughout your organization.
+Discuss them with any vendors who support you, and allocate sufficient resources towards development work through implementation in October 2018.

 • Check out our detailed timeline to stay on track – see where we are and where we’re going throughout this initiative.

-• As a reminder, these changes affect all Freddie Mac Seller/Servicers, regardless of whether you use a vendor, proprietary systems or the Freddie Mac Service Loans application to complete your investor reporting requirements.
+Remember, these investor reporting changes affect all Freddie Mac Seller/Servicers, regardless of whether you use a vendor, proprietary systems or the Freddie Mac Service Loans application.

 For More Information

-• Visit our Investor Reporting Change Initiative web page.
+• Visit our redesigned Investor Reporting Change Initiative web page.

 • Visit Freddie Mac’s Learning Center for more on our training programs and reference tools.